 - 1/2 teaspoon salt

-- In a large bowl, whisk together the flour, 1/2 cup sugar, baking powder, baking soda, and salt.
+- In a large bowl, whisk together the flour, 1/4 cup sugar, baking powder, salt, and baking soda.

-- In another large bowl, beat together the egg, buttermilk, melted butter, and oil.
-Gradually beat in the flour mixture until just moistened.
-Fold in the raisins.
+- In a large measuring cup or bowl, beat together the egg yolk, buttermilk, melted butter, and oil.